Cancer Research UK logo.

 • as effective as standard anti depressant drugs

-A systematic review Open a glossary item in 2016 looked at St John's wort and depression.
+A in 2016 looked at St John's wort and depression.
 It said St John's wort can help with mild to moderate depression.
 They say we need more studies looking at severe depression.
 They also say there were limitations to the studies and not all the side effects were reported.

 Scientists are also looking at using St John’s wort for other mental health conditions such as anxiety, attention deficit hyperactivity disorder and obsessive compulsive disorder.
 There is also research into the safety of St John’s wort, and how it interacts with other drugs.